-- \Box Open the dialog Secure Remote Access > SiteManager GECKO. - □ In the "Configuration" frame next to "Operation", mark the "On" checkbox to enable the function. - □ In the "Configuration" frame, specify the following values: - "GateManager Server" field: IPv4 address of the GateManager Server. - "GateManager Token" field: Domain token for the connection to the GateManager GECKO. - "Name" field: Name which is describing the SiteManager GECKO.
+Open the dialog Secure Remote Access > SiteManager GECKO.
+In the "Configurate to enable the fundamental control of the fundamental co me next to "Ope rat ion", mark the "On" checkbox

+- ☐ In the "Configuration" frame, specify the following values: - "GateManager Server" field: IPv4 address of the GateManager Server. - "GateManager Token" field: Domain token for the connection to the GateManager GECKO. - "Name" field: Name which is describing the SiteManager GECKO.